 OPEN A WINDOW

 One easy step to promote wakefulness in meditation is to open a window.
 This is because we can get drowsy from warm, still, and/or stuffy air, and can wake up by opening a window and cooling down the temperature, bringing in fresh oxygen, and creating a breeze.

 If the sounds from the world outside are loud or distracting, it may work better to open a window for a while before meditating.
-Another similar option is to step outside for some fresh air before our sitting.
+Another helpful option is to step outside for some fresh air before our sitting.

 STRETCH BEFORE MEDITATION